-The Everlywell Metabolism Test measures hormone levels in blood and saliva.
-Cortisol, free testosterone, and thyroid-stimulating hormone (TSH) help regulate the body’s metabolism rate.
+The Everlywell Metabolism Test measures hormone levels in samples of blood and saliva.
+Cortisol, free testosterone, and thyroid stimulating hormone (TSH) help regulate the body’s metabolism rate.
 This rate, in turn, may affect a person’s weight and energy levels.

 Below, we describe Everlywell’s metabolism test and the hormones it measures.
-We also compare it to similar tests from some of the company’s competitors.
+We also compare it with similar tests from some of the company’s competitors.

-A person’s metabolic rate, the rate at which this happens, depends on several factors, including:
+The rate at which this happens, known as metabolic rate, depends on several factors, including: